Firesphere/silverstripe-solr-search/readme.md

 # FAQ

+### Whats with the composer.lock file?

+It's needed for caching in CircleCI

 ### Why index from bottom to top?

 More recent items are often more important than old items.
 Therefore, it makes sense to make sure